-Actions include mechanical removal of vegetation and stumps, herbicide treatment of residual plants, and preparation for crop establishment (State 5).
+Actions include mechanical removal of vegetation and stumps, herbicide treatment of residual plants, and preparation for planting.

 Natural succession over a period of time may transition a former timber-managed stand to one supporting reference conditions.
 Some question remains whether a return to reference conditions will occur in every situation, especially since some components may have been selectively culled from the stand.
 Management activities to aide recovery may include exotic species control and silvicultural treatment.
-Floodplains where streams have been channelized and leveed must have the natural hydrology restored BEFORE reference conditions are achieved (State 1).
+Floodplains where streams have been channelized and leveed must have the natural hydrology restored BEFORE reference conditions are achieved.